mahdighaderi03/Stack_Exercises_In_Cpp/README.md

 # Stack_Exercises_In_Cpp
 Welcome to this repository, where you'll find a well-designed implementation of a stack data structure in C++.
 Alongside the stack implementation, I have included a set of exercises that explore various applications of stacks in the computer world.

+## stack_with_array:
+In this code, the stack is defined using object-oriented programming.